iaphub/react-native-iaphub/README.md

   }
   // Couldn't buy product for many other reasons (the user shouldn't be charged) else {
+    // Do not show unknown errors alert on AMAZON, there is no way to detect if this is due to the user just cancelling the popup
+    // Also the  Amazon UI guidelines disallow showing error alerts if (err.code == 'unknown' && this.platform == 'amazon') return;

     Alert.alert(
       "Purchase error",
       "We were not able to process your purchase, please try again later or contact the support (support@myapp.com)"